-The Office of Postdoctoral Affairs enhances the postdoctoral experience at IU School of Medicine by providing support and resources to address the unique needs of each postdoctoral researcher.
+The Office of Postdoctoral Affairs enhances the postdoctoral experience at Indiana University School of Medicine by providing support and resources to address the unique needs of each postdoctoral researcher.
 Prospective and existing postdocs can schedule one-on-one appointments to discuss career goals and postdoctoral experience.
-The Office of Postdoctoral Affairs also offers CV, resume and cover letter critiques as well as mock interviews.
+The Office of Postdoctoral Affairs also offers CV, resume and cover letter review/s as well as mock interviews.

 National Postdoctoral Association

 IU School of Medicine is a sustaining member of the National Postdoctoral Association, a member-driven, nonprofit organization that provides a unique, national voice for postdoctoral scholars.
 All IU School of Medicine postdoctoral researchers are eligible to register for FREE as affiliate members and receive NPA e-alerts and the POSTDOCket, the quarterly newsletter.
 In addition, affiliate members have access to members-only online resources and discounts to attend the annual meeting and other programs.

 IU School of Medicine postdoctoral researchers are encouraged to fill out an individual development plan.
 This plan helps postdoctoral researchers explore career possibilities and set goals to follow a suitable career path.